nramirez/trackforme/README.md

 ### Developing

-Check the [wiki](https://github.com/nramirez/trackforme/wiki) to know more about the dev enviroment.
+Check the [wiki](https://github.com/nramirez/trackforme/wiki) to know more about the dev environment.

 #### All contributions should:
 - Respect the community (nothing negative or trolling)